noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2.md

 To be paid $2.50 an hour for manual labour, or to be denied a job simply because you were disabled."

 What is just as disappointing is the governments response to the report.
-Out of the 172 recommendations made, only 13 were accepted, or implemented in full.
-These changes were already in the pipeline and seem to have been accepted due to their convenience.
+Out of the 172 recommendations made to the federal government, only 13 were accepted, or implemented in full.
+These changes were allegedly already in the pipeline and seem to have been accepted due to their convenience.
-While 117 were accepted in principle, which seems like a good thing, this wording is vague enough to sound supportive, without actually creating commitment or plans regarding implementation.
+Although 117 were accepted in principle, which seems like a good thing, this wording is vague enough to sound supportive, without actually creating commitment or plans regarding implementation.

 https://dcj.nsw.gov.au/community-inclusion/disability-and-inclusion/disability-royal-commission.html
 https://www.abc.net.au/news/2024-08-01/disability-royal-commission-government-response-analysis/104160958